Decluttering + Organization as a Mom with ADHD

 Some of us struggle with impulse control and online shopping and end up buying more than we need and have a lot of extra stuff around that we don't need or even want.

-Some of us struggle with task initiation which means we might know what needs to be done to tidy and declutter out home, we might struggle to actually get started and then take the steps to deal with the clutter and chaos of our homes.
+Some of us struggle with task initiation which means we might know what needs to be done to tidy and declutter our home, but we might struggle to actually get started and take the steps to deal with the clutter and chaos of our homes.

 And some struggle with time management which means you know what needs to be done and you want to do it but you struggle to make time to make that happen.